 - Icons that perpetuate offensive stereotypes, are derogatory or racist in nature, or glorify acts of violence, cruelty, and illegal misconduct.

-- Icons of grave matters should not be overly obscene, gory, or deliberately shocking.
+- Icons of grave matters which are overly obscene, gory, or deliberately shocking.

 - Tag words or icons containing text that is deemed highly vulgar or seen as hate speech.